Iamvivek-gupta/interview/aws.md

 - Monitor CloudWatch metrics and adjust scaling rules as usage rises.

 This ensures low operational overhead and smooth growth as traffic increases.

+In a device warranty platform project, I used AWS Lambda for serverless user authentication, API Gateway to manage endpoints, S3 for storing warranty documents, RDS for user data, and EC2 for heavier batch processing.
+I also set up CodePipeline for automated CI/CD deployments across dev, test, and prod environments.